indrojitmondal/indrojitmondal/README.md

 ### Hi there 👋, My name is Indrojit Mondal

-I graduated BSc in Computer Science and Engineering from the University of Barishal.
-I have passed maximum times with problem-solving and developing some projects on Java.
-Now, I am looking for a job as a position Software Engineer.
+I graduated with a BSc in Computer Science and Engineering from the University of Barishal.
+I have passed maximum times with problem-solving and developing some projects.
+Now, I am looking for a position as a software engineer.
 I refer to myself as a "passionate programmer" who loves coding, and software engineering.

 Skills: C, C++, Java, Android, HTML, CSS, JavaScript, PHP

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning MERN Full Stack Web Development
+- 🌱 I’m currently learning MERN Full Stack Web Development and Software Quality Assurance
 - 👯 I’m looking to collaborate on git hub